CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 - The package containing confidential files should remain encrypted whenever possible, until the package is made available in the download service with the appropriate access restrictions.

-- The time of processing confidential data in unencrypted form should be minimized and the processing must only take place in the environments we have agreed to trust.
+- The time of processing confidential data in unencrypted form should be minimized and the processing must only take place in the environments we have agreed to trust for this purpose.

+- We currently trust the HFST server and the interactive shell on Puhti, given that the data are processed according to the instructions.

 ## Receiving confidential data (RES +PRIV)